ipfs-inactive/docs/content/guides/examples/websites.md

 in a browser.
 This will work from a browser on another device, inside or outside the network where you added the site's file.

-Those hashes are ugly.
+Those hashes are difficult to remember.
 Let's look at some ways to get rid of them.

 #### Using a DNS TXT record as a shortcut